 I use a NOCO Genius 10 charger for the electronics battery (single 12V, lithium mode), and a bank charger for the trolling motor batteries.
 The key settings:

-- Float voltage: 13.6V or OFF.
-LiFePO4 doesn't need float charging the way lead-acid does.
-Some chargers with a "lithium" mode simply stop charging at 100% SOC rather than floating.
+- Float voltage: 13.4–13.6V or OFF.
+LiFePO4 does not need float charging the way lead-acid does.
+Many chargers with a "lithium" mode simply stop charging at 100% SOC rather than applying a continuous float, which is the preferred approach per battery manufacturer guidance.

-- Temperature: Don't charge LiFePO4 below 32°F (0°C).
-The BMS should prevent this, but I don't leave the charger connected in my unheated garage during winter without checking the ambient temperature first.
+- Temperature: Do not charge LiFePO4 below 32 degrees F (0 degrees C).
+Charging below freezing causes lithium plating on the anode — a permanent, irreversible chemical process that reduces capacity and creates safety risks, per REDARC, Victron, and EarthX battery safety guides.
+The BMS should prevent this, but I do not leave the charger connected in my unheated garage during winter without checking the ambient temperature first.

 Lessons Learned (The Hard Way)

 Even with tinned wire and heat-shrink connections, the battery terminals themselves are exposed.
 I coat all terminal connections with CRC Marine Battery Terminal Protector after every installation.
-One corroded terminal can add 0.5 ohms of resistance—enough to drop significant voltage under load and make you think your batteries are dying when they're fine.
+A corroded terminal can add tens of milliohms of resistance — enough to create noticeable voltage drop under heavy load.
+At 46A trolling motor draw, even 30 milliohms of terminal corrosion creates a 1.4V drop, which makes you think your batteries are dying when the connections are the real problem.

 The fix: Star ground configuration.
 Every device gets its own ground wire running back to the negative bus bar on the fuse block.
 The fuse block's negative bus connects to the battery negative with a single heavy-gauge wire.
-Clean, simple, no loops.
+This is the same principle used in professional audio and PCB design — each device sees only its own return current, eliminating interaction between circuits.

 Complete Parts List